YDK-Solutions/ydk/sdk/go/core/docsgen/api/types/ydk_types.rst

         A ``string`` representing the parent Yang name of the entity

-    .. attribute:: YFilter
+    .. :noindex:attribute:: YFilter

-        A :ref:`YFilter <y-filter>` representing the a filter
+        A :ref:`YFilter <y-filter>` representing a filter

     .. attribute:: Children